Mound Builders of the USA Archaeology Tour

 Day 6Cahokia: Monks Mound, Emerald Acropolis

 Today is our Cahokia day!
 This UNESCO World Heritage Site is the richest archaeological region on the continent north of central Mexico.
-Originally it was composed of three boroughs connected to each other via waterways, neighborhoods, and trails.
+Originally it was composed of three boroughs connected to each other via waterways, and trails.
 The city and nearby communities extended across the river floodplain for miles.
 The Cahokia Interpretation Center is not to be missed.
-It focuses on the uniqueness of Cahokia as an urban city with singular features.
-It has the most and the largest earthen pyramids north of Mexico City, great upright wooden posts, distinct earthen causeways and lagoons, and evidence of elaborate sacrificial offerings.
+It focuses on the uniqueness of Cahokia as an urban center with singular features.
+It has the most and the largest earthen pyramids north of Mexico City, great upright wooden posts, distinct earthen causeways and lagoons, as well as evidence of elaborate sacrificial offerings.
 We will climb Monks Mound, the largest prehistoric earthwork in the Americas.
 At the summit, we will learn about Cahokian religion, based around the sun, moon, thunder gods, and agricultural cycle.
 After that, we will retrace the travels of Charles Dickens in 1842 to Cahokia’s remarkable lunar-aligned Emerald Acropolis.
 We will enter private and state property, 15 miles east of the ancient city.
 Dr. Pauketat has been working here since 2012.
 (B/L)

 Day 7Gateway Arch, Gateway Arch Museum, transfer to Cincinnati